Gleam (programming language): Implementation

 Gleam's toolchain is implemented in the Rust programming language.
 The toolchain is a single native binary executable which contains the compiler, build tool, package manager, source code formatter, and language server.
 A WebAssembly binary containing the Gleam compiler is also available, enabling Gleam code to be compiled within a web browser.
+This is used in Gleam's interactive language tour and online playground.